joe-singh/joe-singh.github.io/index.md

 --->
 # About Me

-I am an incoming PhD student at Stanford University in either experimental high energy/particle physics or cosmology.
+I am an incoming physics PhD student at Stanford University interested in experimental high energy physics or cosmology.
 More specifically, my interests lie in neutrino experiments and dark matter searches.
 Recently, I have also developed an interest in
 CMB cosmology due to the wealth of information the CMB contains about neutrinos and dark matter.

 I did my undergrad work at UC Berkeley with Prof. Gabriel Orebi Gann and Prof. Matt Pyle.
 Under Prof. Orebi Gann, I did data analysis for the SNO experiment and detector analysis for its successor SNO+.
-My senior thesis focuses on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.
+My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.
 With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

 Outside of physics, I like reading, basketball, history, and learning languages.
-I am fluent in Hindi, proficient in [French](./index-fr.html), and conversant in Persian and [Turkish](./index-tr.html).
+I am bilingual in Hindi and English and can also speak French, Persian, and
+Turkish.
+Part of this interest stems from an international background -- I was lucky enough to spend 6 years in Delhi, 4 in Singapore, 8 in Dubai, and around 9-10 in California.

 You can get in touch with me [here](mailto:joesingh@stanford.edu).